rcverse/Another-Noun-Phrase-Extractor/README.md

     "accept_pronouns": False,       # Exclude single-word pronouns
     "structure_filters": ["determiner"],  # Only include NPs with these structures "log_level": "DEBUG",           # Detailed logging
-    "log_dir": "dir/to/your/log"    # Enable log file by providing a dir to save the file "newline_breaks": False         # Don't treat newlines as sentence boundaries })
+    "log_dir": "dir/to/your/log",    # Enable log file by providing a dir to save the file "newline_breaks": False,         # Don't treat newlines as sentence boundaries "spacy_model": "lg",             # Explicitly use the large spaCy model "benepar_model": "default"        # Explicitly use the default Benepar model })
 ```
 **Minimum Length Filtering**